 We now turn to the substance of the approval order, beginning with the District Court's approval of the settlement agreement.
 A class action may be settled only with court approval, which requires the court to find the settlement "fair, reasonable, and adequate" based on a number of factors.
 Fed.
 R. Civ.
-P. 23(e)(2).
-This Court has also instructed district courts to consider several additional factors called the Bennett factors.
-See Bennett, 737 F.2d at 986.
-The factors include (1) "the likelihood of success at trial"; (2) "the range of possible recovery"; (3) "the point on or below the range of possible recovery at which a settlement is fair, adequate and reasonable"; (4) "the complexity, expense and duration of litigation"; (5) "the substance and amount of opposition to the settlement"; and (6) "the stage of proceedings at which the settlement was achieved."
-Id.
-The District Court here con-
+P. 23(e)(2).19 This Court has also instructed district courts to

-The Rule 23(e)(2) factors include whether:
+19 The Rule 23(e)(2) factors include whether: